Histotechnologist Schools

 • Accreditation: National Accrediting Agency for Clinical Laboratory Sciences (NAACLS)

-SUNY Broome – In Binghamton, New York, SUNY Broome has a one-year online histological technician certificate program that prepares students for the national ASCP certification exam and New York state licensure.
+In Binghamton, NY, SUNY Broome has a one-year online histological technician certificate program that prepares students for the national ASCP certification exam and New York state licensure.
 The program is a flexible, part-time, hybrid-learning approach combining didactic training in core histotechnological concepts and hands-on practical training.
-Students enrolled in this 32-credit program can complete clinical fieldwork at approved locations near their homes.
+Students enrolled in this 33-credit program can complete clinical fieldwork at approved locations near their homes.

-Applicants for this school typically have earned or are in the process of earning an associate’s degree in a health science program or a related field before enrollment and will complete 320 hours of clinical training as part of the program requirements.
+Applicants for this school typically have earned or are earning an associate’s degree in a health science program or a related field before enrollment and will complete 320 hours of clinical training as part of the program requirements.
 New cohorts begin each fall semester.

 • Location: Binghamton, NY